 After that SecureLine component should be added to your Avast antivirus and the small pop-up ‘You’ve successfully connected to Avast SecureLine‘ should appear.
 Now you use it completely for free for 30 days.
 However please note if you don’t cancel the subscription, you will be automatically charged the full price for a 1-year license ($79.99).

 Avast SecureLine VPN Available Remote Locations

-Currently, Avast SecureLine VPN offers 50 locations in 33 different countries.
-The number has been updated just in December 2017, when Avast added a 14 new countries and 23 new cities to its server list.
+Currently, Avast SecureLine VPN offers 50+ locations in 35 different countries.
+The number has been updated just in December 2017, when Avast added 14 new countries and 23 new cities to its server list.
 It’s not top of the VPN market, but it’s definitely more than average and should be enough for a basic VPN user.

 - Africa – South Africa (Johannesburg)

 - Asia Pacific – Australia (Melbourne), New Zealand (Auckland), Japan (Tokyo), China (Hong Kong), Republic of Singapore (Singapore), South Korea (Seoul), Malaysia (Johor Bahru),

 - Europe – Austria (Vienna), Belgium (Brussels), Denmark (Copenhagen), Netherlands (Amsterdam; P2P), Germany (Frankfurt; P2P), Finland (Helsinki), Norway (Oslo), United Kingdom (London; P2P, Glasgow), Spain (Barcelona, Madrid), Italy (Milan), France (Paris), Czech Republic (Prague; P2P), Sweden (Stockholm), Poland (Warsaw), Hungary (Budapest), Luxembourg (Luxembourg), Switzerland (Zurich), Portugal (Leiria), Russia (Moscow, Saint Petersburg)